 Haan al-Irsaal (Arabic for Streamtime), was born in the spring of 2004 when in the attic of Cultural Political centre De Balie in Amsterdam two journalists and a hacker joined their forces with the purpose to promote independent, free speech web-radio and blogging from war-torn Iraq and its Diaspora.

-The Streamtime project was lead by Cecile, Jaromil, Jojo and Michel.
+The Streamtime project was lead by Cecile Landman, Jaromil, Jo van der Spek and Michel of Radio Lora.

 To know more about it, read on Linux.com (EN), Nettime (EN), De Nieuwe Reporter (NL), PazLab (IT), Sourceforge / OpenTech (JP) and Incommunicado.

-Streamtime consists of a rich collection of sound recordings and texts and stories collected between 2004 and 2010, some yet to be published.
+Today and after many years, Streamtime consists of a rich collection of on-line sound recordings collected between 2004 and 2010, some rather complex memories, huge archives stored off-line and a network of good friends.
 It is a unique narration about the many Iraqi bloggers who where online since the beginning of the war in Iraq.

 We focused on a cultural sense of finding our own way in the quagmire that is Iraq, and its representation in the global media.
 We don't try to change politics in order to foster cultural change; we support cultural manifestation in order to force political change.